Anderson J. Blevins and Thelma L. Hammond Memorial Scholarship Endowment

 - Three Letters of Recommendation (Current)

-Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Anderson J. Blevins and Thelma L. Hammond Memorial Scholarship.
+Failure to submit the online application with all documents attached to the application by the deadline will disqualify an applicant from consideration for the Anderson J. Blevins and Thelma L. Hammond Memorial Scholarship Endowment.
 The John Randolph Foundation Scholarship Committee reserves the right to interview applicants in the final stages of selection.

 The decision of the scholarship committee in all matters regarding scholarships is final.
 Canvassing a scholarship benefactor, any John Randolph Foundation trustee or employee shall result in immediate disqualification.
 Scholarship awards are subject to the availability of funds, meeting the criteria as outlined in the guidelines of the individual scholarship program and contingent upon acceptance and enrollment in an approved program.